void-linux/void-packages/Manual.md

 `version` and `revision` fields in order to work as expected.
 The versions defined in `reverts` must be lesser than the one defined in `version`.
 example: `reverts="2.0_1 2.0_2"`

+#### Repositories

+##### Repositories defined by Branch

+The global repository takes the name of the current branch, except if the name of the branch is master.
+Then the resulting repository will be at the global scope.
+The usage scenario is that the user can update multiple packages in a second branch without polluting his local repository.

+##### Package defined Repositories

+The second way to define a repository is by setting the `repository` variable in a template.
+This way the maintainer can define repositories for a specific package or a group of packages.
+This is currently used to distinguish between closed source packages, which are put in the `nonfree` repository and other packages which are at the root-repository.

+The following repository names are valid:

+* `nonfree`: Repository for closed source packages.

 #### Checking for new upstream releases